 This document is divided into a number of sections in which you can add your comments to the video, voiceover, online text, and .pdf.
 Please be aware that our policy is to do a single complementary revision, so it is critical that all participants in this project offer their comments collectively.
 In addition, please make sure that your comments are easily interpreted, transparent, and where appropriate, specifically reference a time-point in the video or step in the written section.

 Have fun!

-Project Name:
+Project Name: Imaging Biological Tissues by Desorption Electrospray Ionization Mass Spectrometry

-Date:
+Date: May 13, 2013

 Authors and Affiliations

 Please fill in any missing author information not included in the video.